zaphosting/docs/docs/dods-firststeps-connect.md

 ---
 id: dods-firststeps-connect
 title: "Day of Defeat Source: Connect to the server"
-description: "Information about various ways on how to connect to your Day of Defeat: Source server from ZAP-Hosting"
+description: "Discover how to connect seamlessly to your Day of Defeat: Source server and enjoy smooth gameplay → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-dods